maria-mcparland/asteroids/readme.md

 [Learn more about this template here and get access to a free email course to learn how to make it from scratch!](https://ourcade.co/templates/asteroids-template)

 [Play the demo here](https://ourcade.github.io/asteroids-template-phaser/)

+## Contribution

+We welcome any contributions you have.
+Steps for contribution are:

+1. If this is your first time contributing to JPMC codebases you will need to fill out our Contribution Licence Agreement (CLA).
+More information can be found at: https://github.com/jpmorgan-payments/.github/blob/main/CONTRIBUTING.md
+2. Write your code and create a PR and we will review it
+3. Your code will then be reviewed and merged if no issues are found.

 ## License